YU-Zhejian/art_modern/docs/Usage-art_modern.md

 Users may supply self-trained quality distribution files using `--qual_file_1` and `--qual_file_2` for read 1 and read 2 respectively.
 The format of quality distribution files is compatible with the original ART.
 The first parameter is required while the second parameter is required only for `pe` and `mp` library construction mode.

-Users may also use built-in quality distribution files using `--builtin_qual_file`.
+Users may also use built-in quality distribution files using `--builtin_qual_file` (added in [1.1.0](#v-1.1.0-section).).
 The built-in quality distribution files are bundled with the simulator.
 Note that the built-in quality distribution files comes with different maximum read-length and different support over paired-end reads.
 So please make sure that the read length specified by `--read_len` is compatible with the built-in quality distribution file.

 Quality distributions bundled with the original ART can be found [here](https://github.com/YU-Zhejian/art_modern/tree/master/data/Illumina_profiles).